On this page

 Select a primary group

 If multiple groups are present, Amplitude sorts them by groupId (ascending) and selects the first group as the primary group.
-This ensures consistency in how group data is attached to events.
+This keeps group data attached to events consistently.

 Most implementations use a single group type (for example, Account) per event, so this logic typically results in the expected group being selected by default.